python/devguide/core-developers/committing.rst

    <https://discuss.python.org/c/core-dev/23>`__.

 * **Does documentation need to be updated?**
-   If the pull request introduces backwards-incompatible changes (e.g. deprecating or removing a feature), then make sure that those changes are reflected in the documentation before you merge the pull request.
+   If the pull request introduces backwards-incompatible changes (for example, deprecating or removing a feature), then make sure that those changes are reflected in the documentation before you merge the pull request.